-Medieval armor breastplate with decorative V-shaped rib
+Medieval breastplate armor with a decorative V-shaped rib

-In 2015 we visited Churburg castle to touch the true medieval history.
-At the museum store we found a real treasure: photo book with armor collection.
-The photograph Carlo Paggiarino took attention to the smallest details.
-If you would have an opportunity we recommend you get one.
-Book’s name is “Historic armour and arms in the castle of Churburg”, with foreword of well known armour expert Claude Blair and under edition of Hans Prunner.
+In 2015 we visited Churburg Castle to in order to touch true medieval history.
+At the museum store we found a real treasure: a photo book of the armor collection.
+The photographer Carlo Paggiarino paid attention to the smallest details.
+If you have the opportunity we recommend you get a copy of “The Churburg armoury.
+Historic Armour and arms in the castle of Churburg”, with a foreword by the well known armor expert Claude Blair and published by Hans Prunner.

 The inspiration for our Churburg Beastplate was made around 1390 in the Milanese Style.
 It belonged to one of the members of the Matsch family.
 It’s composed of nine plates and has a V-formed stop rib on the central plate.
 In some historical sources this element is also called “lisière d’arrêt”.
-Such reinforcement is supposed to protect the throat by deflecting the point of weapon.
-The original breastplate was decorated with the brass trim.
-The edge of each segment was variegated with engraved text: “IESUS AUTEM TRANSIENS PER MEDIUM ILLORUM IBAT” (which can be translated as “But Jesus passing through their midst went His way”).
+This type of reinforcement is intended to protect the throat by deflecting the point of a weapon.
+The original breastplate was decorated with brass trim.
+The edge of each segment was variegated by engraved text: “IESUS AUTEM TRANSIENS PER MEDIUM ILLORUM IBAT” (which can be translated as “But Jesus passing through their midst went His way”).

 If you really like Churburg style armor you can complement your breastplate with Churburg Arms.
-Our Churburg Breastplate is historically accurate battle ready armor.
-It can be used for medieval combat, re-enactment, SCA, LARP.
-Choose the material you like it to be made from: mild steel, tempered steel or titanium.
+Our Churburg Breastplate is historically accurate, battle ready armor.
+It can be used for full contact medieval combat, re-enactment, SCA, or even LARP.
+It is available in mild steel, tempered steel, stainless steel, or titanium.

 If you would like your future piece as historically accurate as possible, the breastplate can be equipped with a functional lance-rest hook and brass decorative trim (with or without the original etched Latin text.

 Please note, that measurements should be with padding/gambeson.